AdamSobieski/Narratology/Content/Automata.md

 A vision is that `IAutomatonBuilder` interfaces or `AutomatonBuilder` (static) classes would enable developers to simply and programmatically build various kinds of automata.
 Automata builders might configurably optimize developers' described automata and/or utilize runtime code-generation and compiling-related features to maximize performance.

+This vision entails that multiple levels of genericity be provided.
+Automata loaders and builders, then, might return automata instances cast to `IAutomata<TInput>` or `ITransducer<TInput, TOutput>`, encapsulating over types for states and edges.

 ### Tree Automata

 Here are some sketches of interfaces for top-down and bottom-up tree automata.